iggroup/pic2map/README.md

 **Key features**
 - **Pose estimation** : Computes the location and orientation of a picture with 3D Ground Control Points.
 The orientation can be saved in a Google Earth format.
 - **Map-Picture interactions** : Provides the interaction between the map and the picture through a Digital Elevation Model.
-Vector layers can be overlaid on the picture, geographic vector layer can be digitized directly in the picture, the picture can be "orthorectified".
+Vector layers can be overlaid on the picture, geographic vector layer can be digitized directly in the picture, the picture can be "orthorectified". *These functionalities were basede on a deprecated Home Made 3D interface, they aren't available anymore.
+In the future, as soon as funding will be found, they will be migrated using the QGIS 3D interface*

 ## Funding
 This project is currently seeking funding to improve and update the plugin.
 If you are a regular user please consider to contact us (https://github.com/tproduit ).